 Cons of debit cards.
 There are disadvantages to using debit cards.

-For a comprehensive discussion of credit and debit cards, along with information about budgeting and dealing with debt collectors, get Solve Your Money Troubles: Debt, Credit & Bankruptcy, by Robin Leonard with attorney Margaret Reiter (Nolo).
+For a comprehensive discussion of credit and debit cards, along with information about budgeting and dealing with debt collectors, get Nolo's Solve Your Money Troubles: Debt, Credit & Bankruptcy, by Amy Loftsgordon and Cara O'Neill.